meejah/txtorcon/doc/index.rst

 txtorcon
 ========

-**PLEASE NOTE:** this is currently a moving target; your best bet is to clone from git and explore that way.
-These documents can be built with ``make doc``
+.. warning:: This code and (especially) documentation is currently a
+    moving target; your best bet is to clone from git and explore that way.
+These documents can be built with ``make doc`` if you have Sphinx

 txtorcon is a `Twisted <https://twistedmatrix.com/>`_-based `Python
 <http://python.org/>`_ asynchronous controller library for `Tor